ChristianPalmiero/DHT11-Controller/README.md

 ## Functional Validation
 The design has been validated through three simulation environments:
-* sim/dht_emul.vhd: a complete simulation environment for dht11_sa(rtl) where a full 40-bit data transmission between the sensor and the controller is executed;
+* sim/dht_emul.vhd: a complete simulation environment for dht11_sa(rtl) where a full 40-bit data transmission between the sensor and the controller is executed.
-* sim/dht11_ctrl_sim_old: a complete simulation environment for dht11_ctrl(rtl) with two generic parameters, the margin for protocol error detection and the clock frequency;
+* sim/dht11_ctrl_sim_old: a complete simulation environment for dht11_ctrl(rtl) with two generic parameters, the margin for protocol error detection and the clock frequency.
 * sim/dht11_ctrl_sim: a less aggressive simulation environment for dht11_ctrl(rtl) with no generic parameters and a fixed clock frequency equal to 2 MHz.

 ## Synthesis